-I co-advise several students at graduate and undergraduate levels.
+I advise students at graduate and undergraduate levels.
 If you are interested in working with me in Panama, feel free to send me an email describing briefly your research interests.

 The Smithsonian Tropical Research Institute supports numerous interns and fellows each year who want to gain research experience in the tropics.
 To know more about Internship and Fellowship opportunities, visit this link.